davidcarboni/releaser/README.md

 ### What is this?

-It's a minimal a reference example for setting up your project for deployment to Maven Central.
+It's a minimal a reference example for setting up your project to deploy to Maven Central.

 This project is based on these instructions: http://datumedge.blogspot.co.uk/2012/05/publishing-from-github-to-maven-central.html